 - taxed at 6% per year as long as they remain in the IRA.

-If you miss the 60-day deadline, and fail to deposit all the funds you withdrew into your gold IRA (or back into the same IRA) within 60 days, it usually becomes a taxable transaction under IRS rules.
+If you miss the 60-day deadline and fail to deposit all the funds you withdrew into your gold IRA (or back into the same IRA) within 60 days, it usually becomes a taxable transaction under IRS rules.

-You’ll have to pay income taxes on amounts you withdraw from your traditional IRA or other tax-deferred account, plus possible penalties for early withdrawal – unless you qualify under one of the various hardship provisions.
+You’ll have to pay income taxes on amounts you withdraw from your traditional IRA or other tax-deferred accounts, plus possible penalties for early withdrawal – unless you qualify under one of the various hardship provisions.

 To avoid this, you can send the IRS a memo demonstrating that you missed the deadline due to circumstances beyond your control.

 Gold and other precious metals have functioned as a reliable store of value for thousands of years.